ecmwf/climetlab/docs/contributing/normalize.rst

 Normalize (decorator)
 =====================

-This section discuss the purpose of the `@normalize` decorator, show how to use it and provides reference documentation.
+This section discusses the purpose of the `@normalize` decorator, shows how to use it and provides reference documentation.

 Purpose
 -------